Algae: Ecology

 Algae can be used as indicator organisms to monitor pollution in various aquatic systems.
 In many cases, algal metabolism is sensitive to various pollutants.
 Due to this, the species composition of algal populations may shift in the presence of chemical pollutants.
 To detect these changes, algae can be sampled from the environment and maintained in laboratories with relative ease.
+Some indicator algae in the phylum Dinoflagellata, such as Noctiluca scintillans (sea sparkles) and the genus Pyrocystis, exhibit bioluminescence via luciferin catalyzed by luciferase, just like fireflies.
+Their glow is believed to have a startle effect stunning predators, with a secondary benefit of the burglar-alarm hypothesis where the flashes attract higher-order predators that prey on algae grazers.

 On the basis of their habitat, algae can be categorized as: aquatic (planktonic, benthic, marine, freshwater, lentic, lotic), terrestrial, aerial (subaerial), lithophytic, halophytic (or euryhaline), psammon, thermophilic, cryophilic, epibiont (epiphytic, epizoic), endosymbiont (endophytic, endozoic), parasitic, calcifilic or lichenic (phycobiont).

 Symbiotic algae

 Some species of algae form symbiotic relationships with other organisms.
 In these symbioses, the algae supply photosynthates (organic substances) to the host organism providing protection to the algal cells.
 The host organism derives some or all of its energy requirements from the algae.
 Examples are: